rejaraujo/trading-journal/notes.md

 4. understand how to replace the layout.js file to a customized one
 5. change the style file organization.
 6. fix the border under the navbar in mobile view.

+You have several ways to customize a Mui component, but my three favorite approaches are:

+    Styled utility
+    Sx prop
+    Custom global theme